 Bronx Failure to Perform a Timely C-Section Injury

 A Caesarean, also referred to as a c-section, is a surgical method used to deliver a baby.
 Generally, natural or vaginal birth is the preferred method, while c-sections are reserved when a natural childbirth is not a safe option.
-For example, if a vaginal birth would cause the baby to suffer a birth injury such as an injury to the child’s shoulder or a spinal cord injury, then the obstetrician would opt for a c-section.
-C-sections are often performed when complications arise during delivery.
-For example, if through fetal monitoring the doctor detects that the baby is in distress, then the doctor may determine that an emergency c-section is necessary for the health of the baby and mother.
-It is important that for the medical staff to closely monitor a mother who is in labor in order to detect any signs of distress.
-Failure to deliver a baby via c-section in a timely manner may cause the baby to suffer serious harm such as a brain injury, cerebral palsy, seizures, developmental delays, or another serious personal injury.
-If you or your baby suffered a serious injury as a result of a failure of health care professionals to timely perform a c-section, it is important that you immediately contact an experienced Bronx Failure to Perform a Timely C-Section Injury Lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.Types of Fetal Monitoring
+For example, if a vaginal birth would cause the baby to suffer a serious injury such as damage to the nerves in the child’s shoulder or brain damage, then the obstetrician would opt for a c-section.
+C-sections are often performed when complications arise during delivery, such as when the baby falls into distress.
+In that case the doctor would decide that a c-section is necessary for the health of the baby and mother.
+If your was injured because the doctor did not perform a timely perform a c-section, it is important that you immediately contact an experienced Bronx birth injury lawyer who will review your case and help ensure that you receive the maximum compensation to which you are entitled for your baby’s injuries.Types of fetal monitoring

 An important way for doctors to determine if a c-section is required is by monitoring the baby’s heart rate through fetal monitoring.
 There are two methods of fetal monitoring: external and internal.
 External monitoring involves strapping a device that resembles a belt around a mother’s abdomen.
 The device records both the mother’s contractions and baby’s heart rate.
 On the other hand internal monitoring involves attaching an electrode to the baby’s scalp.
 This type of monitoring can only be done once the mother’s cervix is dilated to 2-3 centimeters and the baby’s head is engaged.
 Like an external monitor, an internal fetal monitor measures the baby’s heart rate and the mother’s contractions.
 However, an internal monitor is more accurate.
 With both internal and external monitoring, the information regarding the contractions and heart rate is transferred onto strips for doctors and nurses to read.